Lurpigi/DQMJ3P-IT-FanTranslation/README.md

 4. Reopen HackingToolkit3DS and select **Rebuild**
 5. Repeat the process for both the base game and the update `1.3`

-🎮 Load your new patched ROM in Citra and enjoy the game in Italian!
+🎮 Load your new patched ROM and enjoy the game in Italian!